abhishek-rawat18/wordtodigits/README.md

 import wordtodigits

-text1 = 'A car accelerates for five point two one seconds for a distance of one hundred and ten meters. ' print(wordtodigits.convert(text1))
+text1 = 'A car accelerates for five point two one seconds for a distance of one hundred and ten meters.'
+print(wordtodigits.convert(text1))
 #A car accelerates for 5.21 seconds for a distance of 110 meters.

-text2 = 'three thousand and fifty three point five is the final score' print(wordtodigits.convert(text2))
+text2 = 'three thousand and fifty three point five is the final score'
+print(wordtodigits.convert(text2))
 #3053.5 is the final score

 If you find any bugs, or have any suggestions for improvement, contact me at abhishek18.official@gmail.com